Call Us

 About this location

-Located in Meriden, Warwickshire, Priory Hospital Solihull supports the NHS by offering mental health recovery and rehabilitation (R&R) services for males and females.
+Located in Meriden, Warwickshire, Priory Hospital Solihull is a 31-bedded hospital supporting the NHS by offering mental health rehabilitation and recovery (R&R) services for males.

 Services at a glance